You may have heard the term camera movement but did you know that there are many different types of camera movements?

-I was given some very specific instructions on how to move the camera and what shots were needed, but it wasn’t until we reviewed the footage that I realized how important certain motions can be.
+I was given detailed instructions on how to move the camera and also specifications as to what shots were needed.
+However it wasn’t until we reviewed the footage that I realised how important certain motions can be.

-This movement can be used for many different purposes including telling a story or emphasizing on something in particular.
+This movement can be used for many different purposes including telling a story or emphasising something in particular.

 We are going to talk about the use of pan camera movement in film, and how it can be used to create an interesting experience for the viewer.

-It takes time to get good at doing this shot well – but if you follow these tips and tricks then your videos will look like they were meant to be filmed:
+It takes time to perfect this shot, but if you follow these tips and tricks, then your videos will look just as they were meant to be filmed!